skynowa/CppTest/Readme.md

 * <a href="/Idioms/NonCopyableMixin.cpp" title="To prevent objects of a class from being copy-constructed or assigned to each other">✅ `NonCopyableMixin.cpp`</a>
 * <a href="/Idioms/DependencyInversion.cpp" title="">❌ DependencyInversion.cpp</a>
 * <a href="/Idioms/EraseRemove.cpp" title="To eliminate elements from a STL container to reduce the size of it">✅ `EraseRemove.cpp`</a>
+* <a href="/Idioms/IteratorPair.cpp" title="Specify a range of data values without worrying about the underlying data structure">✅ `IteratorPair.cpp`</a>
 * <a href="/Idioms/CopyAndSwap.cpp" title="To create an exception safe implementation of overloaded assignment operator">🖊 `CopyAndSwap.cpp`</a>
 * <a href="/Idioms/NamedConstructor.cpp" title="Public static methods that construct and return an object">✅ `NamedConstructor.cpp`</a>
 * <a href="/Idioms/ShrinkToFit.cpp" title="Minimize the capacity of a container just enough to hold existing range.">✅ `ShrinkToFit.cpp`</a>